Yash-Raj-96/Hand-Gesture-Presentation/README.md

 # Hand Gesture Controlled Presentation

-A touch-free presentation control system enabling slide navigation, annotation, and zoom using hand gestures detected via webcam.
-Ideal for education, corporate settings, and accessibility.

----

-## 🔹 Description
-A gesture-based presentation controller that allows users to control slide navigation, annotate, erase, and zoom using only hand gestures.
-Built using Python, OpenCV, NumPy, and MediaPipe, this tool improves user interaction and accessibility during presentations.
+Welcome to the Hand Gesture Controlled Presentation project!
+This repository contains the implementation of a gesture-based presentation system that allows users to control presentations without the need for traditional remotes, keyboards, or touchscreens.
+By leveraging computer vision and hand-tracking technologies, this system enables seamless, intuitive, and touch-free interaction with slides during a presentation.

 ---